-Throughout history, hospitals have relied, largely, on word of mouth for reputation management.
-Today, competition is fierce and people are far more proactive about their healthcare than in decades past.
-For hospitals to remain relevant and competitive in an ever-tightening market, it is essential to engage in effective online hospital reputation management.
+Throughout history, hospitals have largely relied on word of mouth for reputation management.
+But today, competition is thicker than ever.
+And people are far more proactive about their healthcare than in decades past.

-Hospitals rank third, behind only restaurants and hotels in popularity for consumers to read reviews?
-That means people want to know what other patients are saying about your facility.
+Hospitals rank behind only restaurants and hotels when it comes to online reviews?
+This means people want to know what other patients are saying.

-In other words, failing to engage various hospital reputation management strategies or any at all, is costing your hospital money.
+In other words, failing to have a hospital reputation management strategy is costing your hospital money.

 Why is Your Hospital’s Reputation Important?

-Chances are good that you operate in an area where patients have other options when seeking healthcare.
-In emergency situations, you may the nearest hospital.
-However, for elective surgeries and ongoing treatment, patients have options.
+Chances are good that your patients have other options when seeking healthcare.
+And while you may be the nearest hospital for emergencies, services like elective surgeries and ongoing treatment are likely available elsewhere.

 The more negative reviews out there about your hospital, the more credibility these reviews have.
 Over time, these negative reviews affect much more than your ability to attract patients.
 They affect your hospital in all these ways and more.